Plan your Universal Windows Platform (UWP) app

 - User tiles: Users choose the picture they want to appear when they share their trip with friends.

 You have a lot of options for earning money from your app.
 If you decide to use in-app ads or sales, you'll want to design your UI to support that.
-For more information, see Planning for monetization.
+For more information, see Plan for monetization.

 How should you organize UI content?
 Most app content can be organized into some form of groupings or hierarchies.
 What you choose as the top-level grouping of your content should match the focus of your "great at" statement.

 To use the travel app as an example, there are multiple ways to group itineraries.
-If the focus of the app were about discovering interesting destinations, then you might group them based on interest, like adventure, fun in the sun, or romantic getaways.
+If the focus of the app is discovering interesting destinations, you might group them based on interest, like adventure, fun in the sun, or romantic getaways.
 However, because the focus of the app is planning trips with friends, it makes more sense to organize itineraries based on social circles, like family, friends, or work.

 What UI surfaces and commands do you need?
 Review the flows that you identified earlier.
 For each flow, create a rough outline of the steps users take.